th2-net/th2-docs/content/common/modules/codec.md

 **NOTE**: both init methods have default implementations.
 One of them must be overridden in your factory implementation.
 If your **codec** needs the MAIN dictionary, only you can override the `init(dictionary: InputStream)` method.
-Otherwise, you should override init (pipelineCodecContext: IPipelineCodecContext) method.
+Otherwise, you should override the `init(pipelineCodecContext: IPipelineCodecContext)` method.

 **IMPORTANT**: implementation should be loadable via Java's built-in service loader.